 FAR FROM TOMORROW

-Women’s fiction with speculative elements, FAR FROM TOMORROW is complete at 84,000 words.
+When nuclear bombs hit Denver and Pyongyang, and the spirits of the dead find refuge in famous historian Diana Bolton she wants to use her newfound power to bring peace if she can outwit the politicians determined to stop her.
+Political women’s fiction with speculative elements, FAR FROM TOMORROW is complete at 84,000 words.
 The novel is about fighting for what is good, in ourselves and in others, in an era focused on power and war.
 It is a call to action in a world gone awry that will appeal to fans of The Power by Naomi Alderman and Vox by Christina Dalcher.